Hagi Ōkan Highway

-Hagi Ōkan (萩往還) is a Japanese highway completed in the Edo period (1603-1868).
-It is 53 km in length and extends from the castle town of Hagi (萩市), capital of the old Nagato Province (長門州) to Mitajiri of old Suo Province (today's Hofu City).
-Hagi is on the Sea of Japan (日本海) and the highway crosses the Chugoku Mountain Range to Hofu on the Inland Sea of Japan (瀬戸内海).
+The Hagi Ōkan (萩往還) was a kaidō (pre-modern) Japanese highway completed in the Edo period (1603–1868).
+It is 52.7 kilometers in length and extends from the castle town of Hagi (萩市), capital of Nagato Province to Mitajiri of Suō Province (today's Hōfu).
+Hagi is on the Sea of Japan and the route crosses the Chugoku Mountain Range to aa port on the Seto Inland Sea, almost in a straight line.
+Approximately 9.2 kilometers of the surviving portion were designated a National Historic Site in 1989.